What are Party Wall Notices and when should they be served?

-Within this blog post, I will discuss what formal Party Wall Notices are, explain when it becomes incumbent upon the Building Owner (the person doing the notifiable works) to serve them upon all relevant Adjoining Owners (the person affected by the notifiable works).
+Within this blog post, I will discuss what formal Party Wall Notices are, explain when it becomes incumbent upon the Owner (the person doing the notifiable works) to serve them upon all relevant Adjoining Owners (the person affected by the notifiable works).

 The primary objective is to provide knowledge, share expertise, make them aware of the latest and innovative products, give them financial guidance in a more systematic and authentic manner.